eclab/grains/README.md

 # GRAINS Projects
 By Sean Luke (sean@cs.gmu.edu)

 This is a collection of code which runs on the Tangible Waves GRAINS module, though it can be adapted to run on any Arduino with little difficulty.
-All these projects are released under Apache 2.0 except for Lattice, which is released under GPL 2.0 (as it contains Mutable Instruments code) and Oration/Oration 2, which are released under GPL 3.0 (as is Talkie).
+All these projects are released under Apache 2.0 except for Lattice, which is released under GPL 2.0 (as it contains Mutable Instruments code), Oration/Oration 2, which are released under GPL 3.0 (as is Talkie), and likewise Elements, released under GPL 3.0 as it used GPL code.

+## Voice

+A complete synthesizer voice: oscillator, 2-pole filter, and amplifier.
+You provide the envelopes.
+Square, Sawtooth, and Triangle waves offered, plus Low-pass, High-pass, Band-pass, and Notch filter types.
+Requires Mozzi.

+Status: Working, but the filter is not amazing, particularly at high resonance and frequency.

 ## Stochastic